 - If you can reproduce occasionally, but not after following specific steps, you must provide additional information for the bug to be useful.

 - If you can't reproduce the problem, there's probably no use in reporting it, unless you provide unique information about its occurrence.

 - Make sure your software is up to date.
 Ideally, test an in-development version to see whether your bug has already been fixed (e.g. Firefox Beta, Aurora, or bleeding-edge Nightly).

 - When reporting a Firefox bug, first check if you can reproduce the bug in a new Firefox profile.
 If the bug only happens in your existing profile, try to figure out what settings, extensions, or files in your profile are needed to reproduce the bug.

 - If the bug seems egregious (i.e. obviously affecting a large portion of users), there's probably something unusual about your setup that's a necessary part of the steps to reproduce the bug.
 You have much better chances of figuring it out than a developer who does not have access to your system.

 - If the bug falls into one of specific types of bugs listed in a section below, it may still be useful even if you can't reproduce it in a new Firefox profile.

 - Open the Enter a new bug form, which will guide you through most of the bug reporting process:

-- Enter a clear unique summary as described below; check if the bug has already been reported (If you want to be more thorough, there's an advanced guide to Screening duplicate bugs.)
+- Enter a clear unique summary as described below; check if the bug has already been reported (if you want to be more thorough, there's an advanced guide on screening duplicate bugs).

-- Provide additional information (also described below), especially if you can't reproduce in a new profile and/or reporting a crash, memory usage, performance, regression bug or if the problem is with specific web site.
+- Provide additional information (also described below), especially if you can't reproduce the bug in a new profile; and/or by reporting a crash, memory usage, performance, regression bug; or if the problem is with a specific web site.

 - If you have multiple issues, please file separate bug reports.